How Does Comparative Negligence Affect A Slip and Fall Case?

 While a slip and fall case in other states can have you walking out the courtroom with a significant amount of cash, things could get tricky if you ever were to file such a case in Texas.
+This is one of the main reasons you need a great slip and fall lawyer on your side.
 Texas employs a rule known as comparative negligence; which essentially means that you could be equally at fault for your own injuries.
 Could this rule hamper your chances of receiving a settlement even though you were not at fault?
 Or does it mean that you are well grounded in case someone’s trying to trick you into paying them hefty sums?
 It all comes down to how well you’ve prepared to fight for justice.

 Understanding The Rule

 When both the plaintiff and the defendant, in a case of legal action, have contributed to the injury or substantial loss, either by deficiency or failure in implementing the required procedures or neglect, under the rules of comparative negligence, they are bound to have a direct impact on the full and final settlement.
 Depending upon the gravity of your fault, the settlement is liable to be toned down up to 50% of the total amount.
 The economic compensation may range from medical expenses, property damage to loss of wages.